QR code payments: How to include them in a business

 BBVA API Market

-QR code payment is an alternative form of mobile payment that requires no card chip or NFC technology: just a camera and an internet connection
+QR payments and collections are an alternative form of mobile payment that doesn’t require a card chip or NFC technology: just a camera and internet connection.

 Payments with a QR code are increasingly popular among younger consumers and tourists, as well as one of the most demanded forms of payment, especially by Chinese visitors to Spain.
 Retailers are adopting this payment method as they once did with the bank card and contactless payment.
 How can QR payment be included in a business?